vishnugamini/SecureChat/README.md

 This is achieved through the following:

-- **End-to-End Encryption:** All messages sent to the server are encrypted using a public key/private key architecture.
+- **End-to-End Encryption:** All messages sent through the chat are encrypted using symmetric AES encryption, ensuring that only the participants in the chat can read the messages.
+The encryption key is securely exchanged between participants, so even the server cannot decrypt the messages.
 - **Message Deletion:** Messages are removed from the server as soon as they are read by a client.
 - **Privacy First:** No personally identifying information is captured during the usage of application.